-Dr. Dr. Nguyen is associate professor of ophthalmic plastic and reconstructive surgery at the West Virginia Eye Institute.
+Dr. Nguyen is professor and director of the ophthalmic plastic and reconstructive surgery fellowship at the West Virginia Eye Institute.
 He is board certified in ophthalmology and joined the faculty in October, 2009.
 He completed his medical degree, an internship in internal medicine, and a residency in ophthalmology at the University of Texas Medical Branch at Galveston.
 His fellowship training in ophthalmic plastic and reconstructive surgery was completed at Massachusetts Eye and Ear Infirmary/Harvard Medical School under the mentorship of Aaron Fay, M.D.
-He serves on the forum of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
-His clinical interests include orbital trauma and infantile hemangioma.
+He serves on the Archives committee of the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).
+He co-founded the ASOPRS forum and ASOPRS surgical case log system.
+He is the recipient of the 2018 ASOPRS Outstanding Contribution Award.
+His clinical interests include orbital trauma and vascular malformation.